 While the menstrual cycle has been inadequately studied in general, doctors caution against drawing similarities between the general population and athletes.
 Many people use period tracking methods, including apps, but those typically track bleeding, emotional health, and symptoms.
 The English Institute of Sport (EIS) recently began work looking to see how the levels of estrogen and progesterone change during the cycles of elite athletes specifically by using regular saliva testing.

 “Just because you have a normal cycle length, doesn’t mean that your hormones are behaving in a normal fashion.”

 Simply talking about the issues surrounding menstruation is one of the most powerful tools athletes have.
-Swimmer Fu Yuanhui, lost a critical race in the 2016 Olympics in Rio but she became a hero to many with her straight talk about why her performance may have suffered.
+Swimmer Fu Yuanhui lost a critical race in the 2016 Olympics in Rio, but she became a hero to many with her straight talk about why her performance may have suffered.
 A subtitled video shows her telling an interviewer, “Actually, my period started last night, so I’m feeling pretty weak and really tired.”
-While she is open about the struggle she still apologies to her teammates who she feels she let down.
+While she is open about the struggle, she still apologizes to her teammates, who she feels she let down.

 Talking… encourages more talking.
 That revelation from Fu Yuanhui is what retired Japanese swimmer Hanae Ito credits with giving her the confidence to talk about how her period affected her Olympic experiences.
 “I’m not going to say I would’ve won a gold medal (in Beijing) if I knew then that there were options to deal with period-related weight gain, acne, and other issues I was having, but I definitely think I would’ve performed better,” Ito told Kyodo News.
 Ito believes that suffering in silence does not help anyone.
 She now works in the Tokyo Olympics, and Paralympics organizing committee PR department and is “helping athletes, parents and coaches understand female-specific issues and promoting the health and wellbeing of Japanese sportswomen.”